 - UK Government should commission a review into the factors affecting access to primary, secondary and emergency dental care, with a view to addressing inequalities in England.

-- Public Health England should deliver a public health messaging campaign on children’s oral health.
+- Department of Health and Social Care should deliver a public health messaging campaign on children’s oral health.
 The campaign should raise awareness of factors contributing to poor oral health (i.e. diet / tooth brushing) and how to access services in a timely manner (i.e. Dental Check by One).

 - UK Government should provide preventative support programmes for children and families to enable them take up positive oral health habits (i.e. through supervised tooth brushing schemes).
 The programme should be targeted at children aged 0-7 in England and should draw on comparable schemes in Wales (Designed to Smile), Scotland (Child Smile) and Northern Ireland (Happy Smiles).